Literary Icon Zia Mohyeeddins Demise Leaves A Void Uneasy To Fill - UrduPoint

 Literary Icon Zia Mohyeeddin's Demise Leaves A Void Uneasy To Fill

-KARACHI, (UrduPoint / Pakistan Point News - 13th Feb, 2023 ) :Zia Mohyeddin, born on April 7, 1931 in Faisalabad was a prolific broadcast, compere, elocutionist with a career spanning over six decades.
+KARACHI, (UrduPoint / Pakistan Point News - 13th Feb, 2023 ) :Zia Mohyeddin, born on April 7, 1931 in Faisalabad was a prolific broadcaster, compere, and elocutionist with a career spanning over six decades.

-His death today, in Karachi, has left a void that could not be filled so easily in the years to come.
-The demise of a legendary showman prompted civil, political dignitaries across the divide to express condolences and pay tribute to the unparalleled services of the South Asian literary icon, whose loss have been regarded as humungous and heart-wrenching.

-Mohyeddin had been admitted to the intensive-care unit of a hospital in Karachi, as per family's sources.
+Mohyeddin, who breathed his last today in Karachi, was recently admitted to the intensive-care unit of a private hospital, as per family's sources.

 The late thespian was laid to rest at a cemetery in Defence Housing Authority, Phase 8 after his funereal prayers offered today at Imambargah Yasrab in DHA, Phase 4 after Zuhr.